heymayur69/OCTANET_FEBRUARY/README.md

-Nike Runner
-"Welcome to Footflex – Where Comfort Meets Style!
+"Welcome to Nike Runner – Where Comfort Meets Style!

 Step into the world of Footflex, where every stride is a testament to comfort and fashion-forward design.
 Our landing page invites you into a realm where footwear isn't just a necessity but a statement of individuality and wellness.